General linear models

 Independence

 Many authors don’t consider autocorrelation tests for linear regression models, as they are more relevant for time series data.
-However, we include them here for reference.
+However, I include them here just for reference.

 Visual inspection